In this Azure article, we will discuss a step-by-step tutorial to send and read messages using Azure Functions from Service Bus Queues.

 Now, as a next step, you need to get the connection string of the Azure Service Bus Namespace.
 For that, you need to navigate to the Service Bus Namespace in the Azure Portal –> Click on the Shared access policies from the left navigation –> Click on the RootManageSharedAccessKey –> Click on the copy button next to the Primary Connection String.

-Now, you need to add the connection string in your local.settings.json file like below.
+Now, you must add the connection string in your local.settings.json file like below.

 {